 - Making your hotel reservations in advance is also part of a well-planned visit, as it may be hard to find last-minute accommodations

 - Burlington offers fantastic options for accommodations.
-I recommend booking your stay at the incredible Williston Village Inn or the Essex Resort
+I recommend booking your stay at the incredible Williston Village Inn or the Essex Resort – both are considered some of the best inns in Vermont.

 - It is cold in Burlington in winter, so be sure to pack your warm jacket